mbostock/shapefile/README.md

 Returns a promise that yields an open shapefile *source*.
 Unlike [shapefile.open](#open), this only reads the shapefile, and never the associated dBASE file.
 Subsequent calls to [*source*.read](#source_read) will yield GeoJSON geometry objects.

 If typeof *shp* is “string”, opens the shapefile at the specified *shp* path.
 If *shp* does not have a “.shp” extension, it is implicitly added.
+In Node, the files are read from the [file system](https://nodejs.org/api/fs.html); in browsers, the files are read using [streaming](https://www.chromestatus.com/feature/5804334163951616) [fetch](https://fetch.spec.whatwg.org/), if available, and falling back to [XMLHttpRequest](https://xhr.spec.whatwg.org/).
+(See [path-source](https://github.com/mbostock/path-source) for more.)
 If *shp* instanceof ArrayBuffer or *shp* instanceof Uint8Array, reads the specified in-memory shapefile.
 Otherwise, *shp* must be a [Node readable stream](https://nodejs.org/api/stream.html#stream_readable_streams) in Node or a [WhatWG standard readable stream](https://streams.spec.whatwg.org/#rs) in browsers.

-If typeof *shp* is “string”, in Node, the files are read from the [file system](https://nodejs.org/api/fs.html); in browsers, the files are read using [streaming](https://www.chromestatus.com/feature/5804334163951616) [fetch](https://fetch.spec.whatwg.org/), if available, and falling back to [XMLHttpRequest](https://xhr.spec.whatwg.org/).
-See [path-source](https://github.com/mbostock/path-source) for more.

 The follwing options are supported: